vorpalnet/blade/INSTALLING.md

    AdminServer (via NM). **Do this** — boot services are part of the install, not an afterthought; without them nothing restarts after a reboot.

+   The AdminServer unit tracks the server's JVM and carries `Restart=always`: however the AdminServer exits — a crash, or a stop issued from the Remote Console or WLST — systemd starts it again within seconds.
+A deliberate stop is `sudo systemctl stop weblogic` (the dashboard's "Stop the AdminServer" row does this for you after its graceful shutdown).
+Engine units do not restart on a console stop: a drained engine stays down until you start it.

    This step also grows/shrinks the cluster, re-provisions engine hosts, verifies the cluster, deploys the WebLogic Remote Console, and opens firewall ports.

+   Patching a **running cluster** is `update.sh`'s job, not the dashboard's Patch row (which patches this box's home in place, servers down): build → canary → flip → roll, with rollback a symlink move.
+See [UPDATING.md](UPDATING.md).

    On the front-door box it also owns the **edge nginx reverse proxy**.
 The **nginx** row sets the vhosts (admin → AdminServer, apps → engine0), the